 Have you considered the fact that it was us who raised them?

-That we, their parents, bought for them clothes like these when they were young and that it was a member of our own generation that came up with this design and then organized the manufacturing and distribution?
+That we, their parents, presented them with clothes like these when they were young and that it was a member of our own generation who had fashioned this design and then organized manufacturing and distribution?

 That we, their parents, are those who share jokes like the one I just found in my mail?

 “Today be my baby girl’s 18th birthday.
 I be so glad that this be my last child support payment!
 Month after month, year after year, all those payments!

 So I call my baby girl, LaKeesha, to come to my house, and when she get there, I say, “Baby girl, I want you to take this check over to yo momma house and tell her this be the last check she ever be gettin’ from me, and I want you to come back and tell me the ‘spression on yo mama’s face.”

 So, my baby girl take the check over to her momma.
 I be anxious to hear what she say, and bout the ‘spression on her face.

 Baby girl walk through the door, I say, “Now what yo momma say ’bout that?”

 She say to tell you that “you ain’t my daddy” …and watch the ‘spression on yo face.”